SmallSharpToolsOpenSource/VagrantNode/README.md

 Run `setup.sh` to initially set up the environment as well add an entry in `/etc/hosts` so that the environment is easily accessible with a name.

-Installing a current and stable version of Node.js can be tricky.
-Ubuntu uses `apt-get` to manage packages.
-It references a package repository which has a very old version of Node.js.
-To get a more current version a PPA should be added.
-Instructions to install a newer version of Node.js can be found on the Joyent Wiki on [Installing Node](https://github.com/joyent/node/wiki/Installing-Node.js-via-package-manager).

-Once the Vagrant environment is up the `vagrant ssh` command can be used to get into the virtual machine.
-In the `/node` directory is a script called `installnodejs.sh` which is used to run the following commands documented on the Joyent Wiki.
+Initially this Vagrant configuration and Chef provisioning script were installing an old version of Node.js so it has been revised to use a different Chef cookbook.
+Now it installs a current version of node and npm.

+There are also instructions on the Joyent Wiki on [Installing Node](https://github.com/joyent/node/wiki/Installing-Node.js-via-package-manager).

+The commands to install Node.js on Ubuntu with a package are below.

     sudo apt-get update
     sudo apt-get install -y python-software-properties python g++ make